Watering eyes are common and often get better on their own, but treatment may be needed if the watering affects your daily activities.

 Treatment for watering eyes

-Treatment may not be needed if the watering is not causing problems.
+Treatment may not be needed if your watering eyes are not causing problems.

 If treatment is needed, it will depend on what the cause is.